Bellatrix Lestrange: Harry Potter and the Half-Blood Prince

-At the beginning of Harry Potter and the Half-Blood Prince, Bellatrix attempts to keep Narcissa from confiding Draco's secret mission to Snape at Spinner's End.
+At the beginning of Half-Blood Prince, Bellatrix tries to keep Narcissa from confiding Draco's secret mission to Snape at Spinner's End.
 Rowling used the conversation between Snape and Bellatrix to imply that Voldemort is still furious at Bellatrix's failure in the previous book.
 That conversation also suggests that Bellatrix mistrusts Snape not only because of his low birth, but also for many valid questions about his loyalty to the Dark Lord.
 Snape surprises Bellatrix by replying to each of her arguments and by agreeing to create an Unbreakable Vow with Narcissa to assist Draco in his mission to kill Dumbledore.
 Later in the book, it is mentioned by Snape that Bellatrix had been teaching Occlumency to Draco, in an effort to aid him with his mission.
 In the film, she and Fenrir Greyback arrive at the Burrow, the Weasleys' home, and burn it down.
 Ginny Weasley and Harry chase after them, with Bellatrix taunting them over her murder of Sirius.